bindhyeswari/foram/sass/README.md

 Review all the functions and write examples with numbering - ex1, ex2 ...

 Nesting, variables, mixins, import partials and functions.

+In case sass does not work, go to the project directory and use: sass example1.scss > example.css